Home/Products/Mezzanine Finance

 Mezzanine sits behind senior debt in the repayment waterfall.
 If a project fails, the senior lender gets repaid first from the sale proceeds.
 The mezzanine lender only recovers after the senior debt is cleared — meaning they carry more risk.
 Higher rates (typically 12-18% per annum) compensate for this increased risk position.
 Despite the higher rate, the blended cost of senior plus mezzanine is often still very attractive compared to the return on equity achieved.

 Not necessarily.
 Glender can help you source both senior and mezzanine simultaneously, or find a mezzanine provider who works alongside your existing senior lender.
-Some lenders on our panel offer "stretched senior" facilities that combine both tranches in a single facility, simplifying the structure.
-Your Generous Lender finds the most efficient route.
+Some providers offer "stretched senior" facilities that combine both tranches in a single facility, simplifying the structure.
+The right route depends on the provider and your project.

 Some mezzanine providers offer lower headline interest rates in exchange for a percentage share of the project profits (typically 10-30%).
 This can improve cash flow during the project and reduce your total interest bill if the project performs to plan.
 However, if the project outperforms expectations, you share more of the upside.
 Glender presents both fixed-rate and profit-share mezzanine options so you can choose the structure that fits your risk appetite.